Tonnie-Dev/SkyCast/README.md

 # :arrow_lower_right: Deployment :arrow_lower_right:
-These are the key parameters for Diary Project.
+These are the key parameters for SkyCast Project.

 | Parameter      | Value |
 |----------------|-------|